-We’ll end this list on a positive note, with Rihanna’s upbeat tune, “Umbrella”.
-The song talks about being there for the ones you love and protecting them from the storms they may encounter in their lives.
+Rihanna’s catchy pop song from 2008, “Umbrella” talks about overcoming adversity by being there for the ones you love and protecting them from the storms they may encounter in their lives.

 As Rihanna says, “Now that it’s raining more than ever, know that we still have each other, you can stand under my umbrella”.
 We can all use a little help from our friends now and then to weather the storms life puts us through.
 This song is a perfect tune to cheer you up and encourage you on those stormy days.

 This 1973 rock anthem helped usher in an era of rock songs built on power chord riffs.
 Lyrically, it’s a true story about the mobile recording studio the band rented from the Rolling Stones.
 The studio was located at Montreux Casino where the song documents a concert featuring Frank Zappa and The Mothers of Invention.
 The “smoke” in the song refers to the casino on Lake Geneva catching on fire when someone in the crowd fired a flare gun.